MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 In this article, you learned what ports and addresses to allow if you want to restrict egress traffic for the cluster.

-If you want to set up outbound restriction configuration using Azure Firewall, visit [Control egress traffic using Azure Firewall in AKS](limit-egress-traffic.md).
+If you want to set up outbound restriction configuration using Azure Firewall, visit [Control egress traffic using Azure Firewall in AKS][aks-firewall].

 If you want to restrict how pods communicate between themselves and East-West traffic restrictions within cluster, see [Secure traffic between pods using network policies in AKS][use-network-policies].